Kind Hearts and Coronets (1949) Queer Film A+

 POINTS OF INTEREST

-Both Robert Hamer and Dennis Price had alcoholism, and both of their careers peaked with this movie.
+Both Robert Hamer and Dennis Price suffered from alcohol abuse disorder, and both of their careers peaked with this movie.

-Valerie Hobson found herself in a life-imitating art scenario when she stood by her husband, the disgraced politician John Profumo, during the scandal of 1963.
+Valerie Hobson found herself in a life-imitating art scenario when she stood by her husband, the disgraced politician John Profumo, during the 1963 scandal.

-Leeds Castle in Kent was used for Chalfont, the family home.
+Leeds Castle in Kent was used as the family home of Chalfont.

 The film’s title comes from the antepenultimate stanza of the poem “Lady Clara Vere de Vere” by Lord Alfred Tennyson, published in 1842: